-Pineapples contains high amount of enzymes known as bromelain, which is helpful in relaxing the muscles responsible for menstrual cramps.
+Pineapples contain many enzymes known as bromelain, which helps relax the muscles responsible for menstrual cramps.

-Chamomile is an excellent herb used for the treatment of pain during the period.
+Chamomile is an excellent herb used to treat pain during the period.
 Prepare a tea by simply soaking 1 to 2 teaspoons of chamomile in a cup with boiling water for not more than 10 minutes.
 Strain the tea and add honey to it.
 Consume this at least twice daily for best results.

-Cinnamon has natural antispasmodic and anti-inflammatory properties that are helpful in reducing the intensity of cramping during menstruation.
-Simply ground cinnamon sticks and add the powder to your tea or your recipes.
+Cinnamon has natural antispasmodic and anti-inflammatory properties that help reduce the intensity of cramping during menstruation.
+Ground cinnamon sticks and adds the powder to your tea or your recipes.

-All these tips can be extremely helpful against period pain.
-However, your physician’s help will be necessary if the pain becomes unbearable, as this could be an indication of an underlying gynecological condition, which might require immediate medical intervention.
+All these tips can be beneficial against period pain.
+However, your physician’s help will be necessary if the pain becomes unbearable, as this could indicate an underlying gynecological condition, which might require immediate medical intervention.